Complex commercial deals are our core strength.

 How much do I need to put down on a commercial loan in BC?+

 Conventional commercial lenders typically require 25–35% equity (65–75% LTV).
-Owner-occupied commercial can go to 75–90% LTV with SBL/CSBFP support.
-CMHC MLI Select multi-family can stretch as high as 95% LTV on acquisition and refinance.
+Owner-occupied commercial usually funds to about 75–80% LTV, higher on strong deals — the CSBFP/Small Business Loan program can push leverage further because it finances up to 100% of eligible costs, though it's dollar-capped (real-property term loans max at $1M, within a $1.15M per-borrower limit), not LTV-based.
+CMHC MLI Select multi-family can stretch as high as 95% LTV on acquisition or refinance, with amortization up to 50 years (point-dependent).
 Private commercial bridges typically top out at 70–75% of as-is or as-complete value.

 What's the difference between a commercial mortgage and a commercial loan?+